Skip to main content

 Handguns legal for deer hunting are limited to revolvers and single shot pistols with a barrel length of at least 5.75 inches and no longer than 12.5 inches that use straight-wall handgun ammunition in .357 to .38 caliber with a cartridge case length of no less than 1.25 inches and a maximum case length of 1.82 inches, or in .41 caliber to a maximum of .50 caliber and a maximum case length of 1.82 inches.
 When hunting with a handgun, youth under the age of 18 must be under direct supervision by a person 21 years of age or older.

-In addition to the January Handgun Deer Season, it is legal to hunt deer with a handgun during the November and January General Firearm Deer Seasons (aka Shotgun Seasons).
-Hunting deer with a handgun is not legal on Sunday, January 7, 2024, based on state law.
+In addition to the January Handgun and Straight-walled Pistol Caliber Rifle Deer Season, it is legal to hunt deer with a handgun during the November and January General Firearm Deer Seasons and October and December Special Antlerless Deer Seasons.
+Hunting deer with a handgun is not legal on Sunday, January 5, 2025, based on state law.

 Straight-Walled Pistol-Caliber Rifle

 Only straight-wall cartridges usable in handguns may be used that are of .357 to 38 caliber with a case length no less than 1.25 inches and a maximum case length of 1.82 inches, or .41 caliber to maximum of .50 caliber and a maximum case length of 1.82 inches.
 Case length excludes the bullet portion of the cartridge.
 These rifles cannot be loaded with more than three cartridges in the chamber and magazine combined when hunting deer.
 Open, metallic/mechanical, optical and telescopic sights may be used.
 These rifles cannot be used for deer hunting north of the Chesapeake and Delaware Canal.
-Throughout the rest of the state, these rifles may only be used for deer hunting in during the November and January General Firearm Deer Seasons (aka Shotgun Seasons) or during the January Handgun Deer Season.
-These rifles may not be used during the Special Antlerless Deer Seasons.
 Furthermore, these rifles are not a legal method of take for any other species (except groundhogs), including red fox and coyotes.

 Sharps Rifle

-Hunters may use a single shot antique or authentic reproduction black powder Sharps rifle of .45 to .60 caliber using paper patched bullets for hunting deer during any shotgun deer season.
+Hunters may use a single shot falling block, breech-loading antique or authentic reproduction black powder Sharps rifle of .45 to .60 caliber using paper patched cartridges for hunting deer during any general firearm deer seasons.

 Crossbows

-Crossbows used must have a minimum pull weight of 125 pounds, be manufactured after 1980, and have a mechanical safety, and may be equipped with a scope.
+Crossbows used must have a minimum pull weight of 125 pounds and have a mechanical safety, and may be equipped with a scope.
 Crossbows shall not be transported in or on a vehicle while in the cocked position.

 Vertical Bows